When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Long-Term Effects of Drinking While Pregnant

-7. Birth defects: Common birth defects caused by FAS include hearing loss, a cleft lip, and heart problems (13).
+7. Common birth defects: FASD is linked to specific defects such as hearing loss, cleft lip, and heart complications (13).

 Fetal Alcohol Syndrome Statistics Worldwide